sr99622/onvif-mcp/docs/ISO_STAT_IP.md

 ## Purpose

-This configuration creates an isolated IPv4 network on ${IF_NAME}, where ${IF_NAME} represents the target ethernet interface adapter name.
+This configuration creates an isolated IPv4 network on {{IF_NAME}}, where {{IF_NAME}} represents the target ethernet interface adapter name.
 There will be another ethernet interface on the machine that is not part of this configuration.

 - Static IP address: `10.2.2.1/24`
 - No default gateway